TheSilvered/nest/docs/c_api/c_api-parser.md

 **Parameters:**

 - `tokens`: the tokens to be parsed
-- `error`: a pointer to put the error into

 **Returns:**

 The AST or `NULL` on failure.
-No operation error is set.
+The error is set.

 ---